octarobotics/lci-rmf-adapter/README.md

 - The arrival at the final destination can be detected by checking if `LiftRequest.current_floor` and `LiftRequest.door_state` are `8F_r` and `LiftState.DOOR_OPEN` respectively.

+## For Door

+Although LCI supports directional doors (e.g. flap barrier turnstiles), which do not allow reverse passing, rmf_door_msgs does not.

+To make up for this lack of functionality, lci_rmf_adapter assumes the entering direction (passing from a low-security area to a high-security area) is also applicable for the leaving direction (passing from a high-security area to a low-security area).

+In case that the door detects reverse passing and closes itself when the robot is leaving via the door, please use the correct direction value `2` by extending LciRmfAdapter or other means.
+See *if*-block starting with `if rd_context._lci_context._door_type == 'flap':` in [lci_rmf_adapter.py](lci_rmf_adapter/lci_rmf_adapter/lci_rmf_adapter.py).

+The directional doors are marked with `lci_door_type: flap` in the config files of LCI (see [LCI files](#LCI files)).

 # LCI files